BeamMW/docs-gitbook/explorer/README.md

 Select between Mainnet and Testnet blockchain explorers on the top left of the explorer dashboard.
 {% endhint %}

 The Beam Foundation and Beam development team are committed to creating a private _and_ fully transparent cryptocurrency.
-Beam offers users peace of mind in knowing their data is secure and will not wind up in a data leak and the confidence of knowing that every block recorded on the blockchain is legitimate.&#x20;
+Beam offers users peace of mind in knowing their data is secure and will not wind up in a data leak and the confidence of knowing that every block recorded on the blockchain is legitimate.

 ![](.gitbook/assets/Screenshot\_193.png)